-Whether you are a teenager or an established author, whether you write short stories, novels, plays, or screenplays, The Storymatic can help you generate new material.
+Whether you are a teenager or an established author, whether you write short stories, novels, genre fiction, plays, screenplays, poetry, or memoir, Storymatic can help you generate new material.
 Here are a few tips for approaching Storymatic as a serious writing tool (all of this pertains to Rememory and Synapsis too).

 Say yes to everything.

-Let your imagination go wherever it wants to go, and let yourself just go along for the ride.
-Nobody--nobody--writes a perfect first draft.
-So don't get hung up trying to do that.
+Let your imagination go wherever it wants to go, and let yourself go along for the ride.
+Nobody–nobody–writes a perfect first draft, so don't get hung up trying to do that.
 Your goal is to get a story down on the page where you can see it and start to shape it.

 When writing, keep in the back of your mind the Two Laws of The Storymatic.
 Try to include the material on the cards in a substantial way.
 Do whatever the Wild Cards say.
 These simple parameters will keep you grounded, even as you turn off the editor in your head.

 When your time is up, look over what you have written and start shaping your story.
 At that point, you can begin to deviate from the information on the cards... because at that point, you will have called a story into existence, and the story will establish its own terms for how it wants to be written.